Categories: Thompson

 Robert disembarked for the UK from Halifax on 4 June 1943, landing in England and waiting in Whitley Bay, Northumbria, for his orders.
 They arrived 7 September as he was assigned to 14 OTU (Operational Training Unit) at RAF Market Harborough, Leicestershire.

-The Vickers Wellington was a British twin-engined, long-range medium bomber.
+The Vickers Wellington5 was a British twin-engined, long-range medium bomber.
 It was designed during the mid-1930s at Brooklands in Weybridge, Surrey.
 The Wellington was widely used as a night bomber in the early years of the Second World War, performing as one of the principal bombers used by Bomber Command.
 During 1943, it started to be superseded as a bomber by the larger four-engined heavy bombers such as the Avro Lancaster & Handley Page Halifax.

 The standard crew of a Wellington consisted of the Pilot, Navigator, Wireless Operator, Air Gunners (x2) and Bomb Aimer.
 Staff Pilots and Navigators, who had completed a tour of operations with a frontline line squadron (30 sorties), would often perform as additional crew members to train the inexperienced crew, ensuring that the trainees were achieving the correct standard.
 The OTU courses lasted five months and involved 80 flying hours.